-MUS-510, 511, 610, 611

-Masters Forum with Industry Leaders 1-4 1 credit each

-This seminar series covers the practical, technical, and creative elements of the contemporary music industry.
+MUS-510, 511, 610, 611 Masters Forum with Industry Leaders 1-4 creative elements of the contemporary music industry.
 Meeting five times per quarter, each two-hour symposium features leaders in the field of music performance, recording, composition, production and business and provides a learning, networking and mentoring environment for students.
 Students prepare for the seminars by researching the guest and topics of discussion and formulating questions.
 Following each seminar, students submit detailed reports on the speaker, the topic, what they learned and how it applies to their artistic and career goals.